-“He was late everywhere,” brother Larry Hazouri said.
+“He was late everywhere,” cousin Larry Hazouri said.
 “It didn’t make much difference if it was a movie or restaurant, he was always late.
 I thought about him when he passed and I said, ‘I know Lord put his hands out to welcome him to the kingdom of heaven.
 He was probably running a few minutes late.’”

 Dana Edmonds reminisced about going out in public with her uncle.

 “We will go out to dinner.
 As many of you know, he would speak to every person in the restaurant.
 Everyone,” Edmonds said.
 “Stranger was not in that man’s vocabulary.
 He truly loved people.”

 Following the funeral, a procession wove through Mandarin neighborhoods that Hazouri lived in and loved before ending at Oaklawn Cemetery.
 His flagged-draped casket was carried to its final resting place as a Jacksonville Sheriff’s Office honor guard saluted and bagpipes played Amazing Grace.
 The brief graveside service was followed by “Taps.”

 “Tommy was exactly what I believe Jesus put here,” fellow City Councilman Reggie Gaffney.
 “He was a servant and, regardless of whatever task that God had given him, he made sure that he completed that.”

 Gaffney said some of Hazouri’s most admirable qualities were his humility and charity.

 “What I love about him, he just didn’t hang around the riches.
 He went down to the gutter and dealt with those that God called ‘the least of them,’ always trying to give a helping hand, and that is what Jacksonville is going to miss,” Gaffney said.